With an impressive range of sports facilities, Winston-Salem is a must-see destination of the south.

 BB&T Sports Park

-Located along the scenic Yadkin River and only 15 minutes from downtown Winston-Salem, BB&T Sports Park boasts 10 full-size Bermuda fields and four lighted turf fields totaling 90 acres.
+Located along the scenic Yadkin River, BB&T Sports Park boasts 13 full-sized, Bermuda soccer fields and 11 lighted fields totaling 90 acres.
 Off the field, players may retreat to the field house, train in the athletic room or review practice performance from the park’s film tower video tapes.
 Everyone will have room to watch the game from a 1,400-seat stadium featuring plenty of other elevated seating arrangements.
 Picnic tables, concessions and restrooms are conveniently stationed nearby, with free Wi-Fi throughout the facility.

-JDL Fast Indoor Track Facility is set for a busy season as the hosts of the USATF Masters Indoor Track & Field Championships in March 2019.
-But this premium 105,000-square-foot facility is no stranger to prestige.
-Sporting a 200-meter oval track made of Mondotrack FTX surfaces, this complex has held three national championships in the past four years.
-Teams will also have access to a 100-meter training track and fitness room.
-Luxurious suites await game day officials and coaches.
+JDL Fast Track just completed a busy season as the host of the USATF Masters Indoor Track & Field Championships in March.
+This premium 105,000-square-foot facility is no stranger to prestige.
+Sporting a 200-meter oval track made of Mondotrack FTX surfaces, this complex has held four national championships in the past four years.
+Teams also have access to a 100-meter training track and fitness room.
+Hospitality suites await game day officials and coaches.

 Benton Convention Center

-Since undergoing a major $20 million renovation, the Benton Convention Center has enhanced its reputation as one of Winston-Salem’s prime sports venues.
-Most recently, the convention center hosted the USA Gymnastics Region 8 Congress tournament in June 2018.
-The Benton covers 105,000 square-feet of space and includes flexible pre-function space, as well as exhibit halls and ballrooms for martial arts, fencing and cheer/dance competitions.
-In addition, the facility is conveniently joined with the Marriott Hotel Winston-Salem and Embassy Suites Hotel Winston-Salem.
+Since undergoing a major $20 million renovation in 2017, the Benton Convention Center has enhanced its reputation as one of Winston-Salem’s prime sports venues.
+Most recently, the convention center hosted the 2019 USA Gymnastics Elite Challenge for Trampoline & Tumbling in May 2019.
+The Benton covers 105,000 square-feet of space and includes expansive reception areas, as well as exhibit halls and ballrooms for martial arts, fencing and cheer/dance competitions.
+In addition, the facility is conveniently joined with the 319-room Marriott Hotel Winston-Salem and 146-room Embassy Suites Hotel Winston-Salem.